TWO NEW BOARD POSITIONS AVAILABLE

 Ken Fellows, M.S., Transition Committee Chair

 To be eligible, you must regularly live or work within the State of Washington, but citizenship is not required.
 Time commitment is estimated to be 8 hours per month including board meetings, committee meetings, trainings and event preparation.
 Onsite childcare will be made available with Wolf Camp staff.
-If you would like to apply for an open position on the founding board of directors, please email the following information to us by April 28th and join us on April 29th for our next virtual board meeting using Google Hangouts:
+If you would like to apply for an open position on the founding board of directors, please email the following information to us in advance of our early September board meeting:

 - Name as you would like it to appear if added to our staff webpage: